anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This is a term from 802.1AR {{IEEE-802.1AR}}.

 mTLS:
-: mutual Transport Layer Security.
+: mutual Transport Layer Security, refers to mutual authenticated TLS as specified in {{RFC8446}}.

 PER:
 : Pledge Enroll-Request is a signature-wrapped CSR, signed by the pledge that requests enrollment to a domain via the Registrar-Agent.